 Porthole Covers

-I have updated this page to take account of information I didn't have when I first started making these.
-The rings are only available in a few sizes and there is usually around 2" (25.4mm or 2.54cm) between each size.
+The rings are only available in a few sizes (see below) and there is usually around 2" (25.4mm or 2.54cm) between each size.
 Not very convenient, I know!
 I have listed the sizes I have at the bottom of the page.

 If you click on an image, it will enlarge and you get a better idea of what it looks like with the sun shining through it.
 At least, that's the plan...
 The Purple & Blue one is now in its new home!
 See HOME page for a photo...